FizzaZafar/Hybrid_NMF/baselines/README.md

 # Baselines
-We have considered different existing collaborative filtering algorithms and evaluated them on the data set
+ Different existing collaborative filtering algorithms are considered and evaluated on the data set

 ## Running baselines
 ### surprise